My Hairstory: 2011

 This is so true.
-You can weave, braid, twist, barb, relax, dred, straighten, curls, press… it’s so versatile.
-Black hair is like a pallet.
+You can weave, braid, twist, barb, relax, dread, straighten, curls, press... it's so versatile.
+Black hair is a blank canvas.
 The sky is the limit.

-So with so many options, why limit myself to just one, simply because I was afraid of what people would say.
+So with so many options, why limit myself to just one, simply because I was afraid of what people would say?
 I realised that beauty really cannot be defined by the length of your hair.
 Or by your hair at all.
-My hair was long, it got me a lot of attention, compliments and praise.
+My hair was long, it got me a lot of attention, compliments and oddly, even praise sometimes.
 But it was just hair.
 Not even natural.
 Hair that had been chemically straightened.

 I was becoming too attached to the admiration that came from having the long hair.
-It was beginning to define me as an individual.
+It was beginning to define me.
 I was beginning to internalize the comments.
 I started to believe that without my hair I could not stand out.
 I was not attractive.
-I was not fine.
-This was what pushed me to cut it, I was determined to also stop relaxing it.
-And so, after talk, talk, talk, I cut it…

 I've started off with a bob, and will gradually trim off the ends, as the natural hair grows out.